TheTaqiTahmid/homeserver/kubernetes/README.md

 Alternatively, it is possible to generate service specific certs in desired namespaces by deploying the Certificate resource in the namespace.

-# Deploy Private Docker Registry
+# Deploy Private Docker Registry (Deprecated)

+The private docker registry is depcrecated in favor of gitea image registry.

 Create a new namespace called docker-registry and deploy the private docker-registry.